NIGHTMARE: Celebrating its 21st season,

 balcony surprise remain the most notable.
 Captain illusion,

-octopus tentacle, and floating head are noticeable additions.
-A few
+octopus tentacle, and floating head were introduced a season ago.

 RATING: 9½ (9.5), Annually ranked

-among the best haunted attractions in the country, this season's performance
+among the best haunted attractions in the country, last season's OVH

-integrity, and loyalty to their patrons, in addition to quality entertainment they provide
+to their patrons, in addition to the quality entertainment they provide

 each and every year!
-Join Captain Mitchell aboard
+Join Captain Mitchell aboard the renowned

-Nightmare and be prepared to have the ship scared out of you!
+and be prepared to have the ship scared out of you!
 Why not purchase